-It’s wintertime, the temperature is dropping to single-digits, and there’s snow everywhere.
+It’s almost wintertime, the temperature will soon be dropping to single-digits, and there will be snow everywhere.
 The thought of lacing up your shoes for a run can sound worse than a jog in 95-degree heat with 100% humidity.

 After you’ve sent in that registration form, follow Lubinski’s five simple winter training tips to keep yourself in top shape—so you don’t hit the starting line already wheezing.